cit-upenn/cit-591-projects-fall-2016-swap_notes/README.md

 ## Design

-Swap Notes is implemented through the following five classes.
+Swap Notes is implemented with the following five classes.

 1. GuiMain: Main class that takes user input and runs the program.
 2. FileInputFilter: Takes a file as input and filters the pages that meets the keyword condition.